In this article, we’ll discuss the best Noise Reduction plugins of 2024 for removing hums, hiss, and other background noise from your audio.

 What does noise reduction do in audio?

-It reduces the amount of unwanted Noise in your tracks.
-Noise is anything not intended in audio and could be intrusive sounds such as cars, horns, alarms, crowd sounds, and strong wind.
 Many times, audio engineers consider loud esses and explosive P sounds as Noise since they could ruin the balance of the track.
 Noise reduction software eliminates the previously mentioned sounds using different techniques.

 Lately, many plugins have been using deep learning algorithms to detect and reduce the volume of Noise.
 The latter works by feeding samples to an AI that will learn to identify what should be removed and what should stay.

 How do I remove background noise from a recording?